 Heating and Ventilation

 It is important to make sure loft conversions are fitted with correct ventilation and insulation to maintain even temperature, reduce the chance of dampness and to prevent draughts.
 When planning a loft conversion make sure you have allowed for adequate windows and air vents, if unsure consult a professional tradesman for advice.
+You can read more about making a room comfortable in this post.

 When installing insulation you are require to meet the legal minimum thickness.
 If planning a loft conversion remember that the depth of you insulation affects the overall height of your conversion so allow for the extra space that will be used.